mecid/mecid.github.io/_posts/2025-01-07-adopting-swift6-across-the-app-codebase.md

 > To learn more about actors in Swift, take a look at my ["Thread safety in Swift with actors"](/2023/09/19/thread-safety-in-swift-with-actors/) post.

 Swift is an excellent language that enables you to write expressive and secure code.
 It offers a comprehensive set of tools to help you accomplish your goals.
 It’s always beneficial to be aware of the available tools and select the most suitable one for each specific task.

+Today, I've share my tips and guidance on adopting Swift 6 language mode in a codebase.
+I hope you find the post enjoyable.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!